spdsslg/RayTracingInterop/README.md

 * a pointer to the tile’s pixel data inside the full buffer
 * `stride_bytes`

-In this project the callback prints progress like:
+The callback prints progress like:

 ```
 Tile (0,0) 32x32